jadissa/jWeather/README.md

 Any Mac system that has php installed

 ## FAQ
-- You can change size of font in your .evn, along with other settings
+- You can change size of font in your `.env`, along with other settings
 - The reason this project requires MacOS is because I'm not aware of another way besides GeekTool to easily place an image on your desktop in a certain position.
 You could technically try alternatives to solve this, as I'm sure they exist
 - You may need to run ```/path/to/php /path/to/jWeather/artisan weather:generate-image``` to see those changes immediately